1962 BASEBALL CARDS WORTH MONEY

 Card #1 Mickey Mantle is one of the most iconic in the hobby but also one of the toughest short prints to find, especially in high grade.
 Near mint examples have topped $2,000.

-Read also: BASEBALL CARDS VALUE 1970s
+Read also: WHAT DOES THE NUMBER ON BASEBALL CARDS MEAN

 Card #130 Roger Maris is also a short print parallel to the regular issue and even more scarce.
 Finding one in mint grade would be a true trophy card worth thousands.